A Probabilistic Framework for Modular Continual Learning: Introduction

+Modular methods can achieve plasticity using fresh modules, while using pre-trained modules to avoid catastrophic forgetting.
+However, \emph{scalability} remains a key challenge in these methods, as the module ``library'' grows linearly in the number of problems, the set of all module compositions grows polynomially in the size of the library, and hence exponentially in the number of problems.
+Further, the evaluation of the quality of a composition requires the expensive training of its modules.

-In this paper, we present a modular CL framework, called \PICLE\footnote{\PICLE, pronounced ``pickle'', stands for \textbf{P}robabilistic, L\textbf{I}brary-based \textbf{C}ontinual \textbf{Le}arning.}, that mitigates this challenge through a probabilistic search inspired by Bayesian optimization \cite{shahriari2015taking}.
+In this paper, we present a modular CL framework, called \PICLE \footnote{\PICLE, pronounced ``pickle'', stands for \textbf{P}robabilistic, L\textbf{I}brary-based \textbf{C}ontinual \textbf{Le}arning.}, that mitigates this challenge through a probabilistic search \citep{shahriari2015taking}.
 The central insight is that searching over module compositions would be substantially cheaper if we could compute a composition's fitness, proportional to its final performance, without training the new modules in it.
-Accordingly, \PICLE defines a probabilistic model that is used to approximate the fitness of each composition.
+Accordingly, \PICLE uses a probabilistic model to approximate the fitness of each composition.

-The key benefit of such a probabilistic model is that it allows for the principled combination of prior knowledge about good module compositions, with problem-specific information.
-While such probabilistic modeling can be challenging, we show that it can be practically realized by splitting up the search space into subsets --- we identify one for compositions relevant to perceptual and few-shot transfer and another for latent transfer --- and defining separate models over these subsets.
-We show that the two models can be used to conduct separate searches through module compositions, which can then be combined inside our CL algorithm.
-As a result, \PICLE is the first scalable modular CL algorithm which achieves perceptual, latent and few-shot transfer, while having constant training requirements, namely evaluating a constant number of paths and training networks with a fixed size for each problem.
+The benefit of such a probabilistic model is that it combines prior knowledge about good module compositions with problem-specific information in a principled way.
+We introduce two different probabilistic models, specialized for different types of transfer: one for perceptual and few-shot transfer that is focused on modelling the distribution over input activations to each module (Section 4); one for latent transfer which is based on a Gaussian process to capture the idea that similar compositions of modules should have similar performance (Section 5).
+We make use of both models to create a scalable modular CL algorithm with constant training requirements, i.e., it evaluates a constant number of compositions and trains networks with a fixed size for each problem.

-We evaluate \PICLE on two benchmark suites: the CTrL benchmarks \cite{veniat2020efficient} for CL of image classification, and an extension of CTrL in which image classification is combined with two-dimensional pattern recognition.
-Our experiments show that \PICLE is effective at achieving perceptual, few-shot and latent transfer across large search spaces, different input domains and different modular neural architectures.
-Collectively, the results establish \PICLE as the new state of the art for modular CL.
+We evaluate \PICLE on the popular CTrL benchmark suite \citep{veniat2020efficient}, as well as a new extension of CTrL, which we call BELL, which introduces compositional tasks.
+Comparing to a wide range of approaches, our experiments demonstrate that \PICLE is the first modular CL algorithm to achieve perceptual, few-shot and latent transfer while scaling well to large search spaces, outperforming previous state-of-the-art modular CL approaches on long problem sequences.